ePages-de/restdocs-api-spec/README.md

 version | The version of the api.
 Used for the `version` attribute in the [Info object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#info-object) | project version format | The format of the output OpenAPI file - supported values are `json` and `yaml` | `json` tagDescriptionsPropertiesFile | A yaml file mapping tag names to descriptions.
-These are populated into the top level ` [Tags attribute](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#tag-object) | no default - if not provided no tags created. separatePublicApi | Should the plugin generate an additional OpenAPI specification file that does not contain the resources marked as private | `false` outputDirectory | The output directory | `build/openapi` snippetsDirectory | The directory Spring REST Docs generated the snippets to | `build/generated-snippets` oauth2SecuritySchemeDefinition | Closure containing information to generate the [securityDefinitions](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#securityDefinitionsObject) object in the `OpenAPI` specification. | empty oauth2SecuritySchemeDefinition.flows | The Oauth2 flows the API supports.
+These are populated into the top level ` [Tags attribute](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#tag-object) | no default - if not provided no tags created. oauth2SecuritySchemeDefinition | Closure containing information to generate the [securityDefinitions](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#securityDefinitionsObject) object in the `OpenAPI` specification. | empty oauth2SecuritySchemeDefinition.flows | The Oauth2 flows the API supports.
 Use valid values from the [securityDefinitions](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#securityDefinitionsObject) specification. | no default - required if `oauth2SecuritySchemeDefinition` is set. oauth2SecuritySchemeDefinition.tokenUrl | The Oauth2 tokenUrl | no default - required for the flows `password`, `application`, `accessCode`.